YaannSloot/ScalperBot/README.md

 7. [EDITING](#editing)

 ## WHAT IT DOES
-Helps you get going on best buy drops when they happen
+Helps get you going on best buy drops as soon as they happen

 BB has been staggering add to cart links recently so getting into a browser as soon as stock is available is your best chance